miguelgrinberg/python-engineio/docs/server.rst

 ~~~~~~~

 `aiohttp <http://aiohttp.readthedocs.io/>`_ provides a framework with support
 for HTTP and WebSocket, based on asyncio.
-Support for this framework is limited
-to Python 3.5 and newer.

 Instances of class ``engineio.AsyncServer`` will automatically use aiohttp
 for asynchronous operations if the library is installed.
 To request its use